fanweng/cpp-programming/knowledge-base/concepts/README.md

 - Inheritance
 - Polymorphism

+## `struct` vs. `class`

+Use `struct` for passive objects with public access (default), don't declare methods in it.

+Use `class` for active objects with default private access members, implementing getters/setters and other methods in it.

 ## Classes and Objects

 Class is a blueprint from which objects are created.
 It has attributes (data) and methods (functions).